 His involvement in this narrative allows one to take a more hopeful approach to what is being described.
 When he looks out on the grimy, smelly city streets he is able to hold onto the “notion of some infinitely gentle…thing” that moves around.
 This could be a general feeling of grace, goodness, or the physical impact of what listening to one’s soul could do.

-In the final three lines of ‘Preludes’ the speaker returns to second person and asks the reader to “Wipe” their hand across their mouth “and laugh.”
-This is a return to the previous image of time going no where.
+In the final three lines of ‘Preludes’ the speaker returns to the second person and asks the reader to “Wipe” their hand across their mouth “and laugh.”
+This is a return to the previous image of time going nowhere.
 He describes the world as revolving endlessly and as history repeating itself.
 The “ancient women” come again and again to “Gather…fuel in vacant lots.”